ChiefGyk3D/chiefgyk3d/README.md

 ## 🐧 Happy Hacking

-Everything I build is open-source — feel free to fork anything, submit PRs, or reach out.
+Everything I build is open-source!
+Feel free to fork anything, submit PRs, or reach out.
 Let's make the internet more secure and fun, one commit at a time. 🛡️

 ---